saworbit/spectra/README.md

 While **Orbit** handles the movement of data and **SPACE** handles the environment, **Spectra** provides the vision.
 It is a high-performance data cartography agent designed to map the "Dark Matter" of enterprise storage.

-It starts as a hyper-fast storage profiler (like WizTree/ncdu) but is architected to evolve into a distributed semantic governance brain (like Alation).
+It starts as a hyper-fast storage profiler (like WizTree/ncdu) but is architected to evolve into a distributed semantic governance brain for enterprise data management.

 ## ⚡ Capabilities